Predicting brand trust by encoding expert judgment into models

 Result

-The Edelman team now possesses the infrastructure to continuously collect and iterate on their training data as their projects scale, while having a single labeling solution to serve the data science and machine learning team within Edelman DxI and release projects given tight timelines without delays.
+Edelman now has the infrastructure to continuously collect and iterate on its training signal as projects scale, with one solution serving its data science and ML team and releasing projects on tight timelines without delays.

 Note: This post is a shortened recap of a virtual talk from David Bartram Shaw (SVP of Global Head of Data Science & Machine Learning at Edelman) during Labelbox Accelerate (Nov 2022).

-In David Bartram Shaw’s words, who currently spearheads the data science and ML initiatives at Edelman DxI, “one of the most important components is around domain expertise.
+one of the most important components is around domain expertise.
 Labeling is expensive.
 It's less expensive than it used to be thanks to platforms like Labelbox, but it’s still a time intensive process, so we first need to incorporate the domain expertise that we have across our business and our clients and then pull that into ML projects.
-This enables us to not just rely on labeled data, but we're also relying on our subject matter experts when we incorporate their insights into our ML models.”
+This enables us to not just rely on labeled data, but we're also relying on our subject matter experts when we incorporate their insights into our ML models.